patrickarlt/acetate-site/src/documentation.md

 ## Getting Started

-For a quick guide to getting started with Acetate check out the [getting started guide](/getting-started/).
+For a quick guide to get started with Acetate check out the [getting started guide](/getting-started/).

 ## Understanding Acetate